algorandfoundation/algokit-fullstack-template/tests_generated/test_all_default_parameters_off_starter/README.md

 ## Integrating with smart contracts and application clients

-Refer to the `backend/smart_contracts` folder for working with smart contracts, and the `frontend/src/contracts` folder for README on integrating with application clients.
+Refer to the [backend](backend/README.md) folder for overview of working with smart contracts, [frontend](frontend/README.md) for overview of the React project and the [frontend/contracts](frontend/src/contracts/README.md) folder for README on integrating with application clients.
 The templates provided in these folders will help you get started.
 When you compile and generate smart contract artifacts, your frontend component will automatically generate typescript application clients from smart contract artifacts and move them to `frontend/src/contracts` folder.
 Afterwards, you are free to import and use them in your frontend application.
 The frontend starter also provides an example of interactions with HelloWorld contract in `Transact.tsx` component by default.

 ## Next Steps